 Adequate cutting tools—at least two, are a must as well.
 Besides the cables, ropes, lines, etc., that most sunken wrecks are “equipped” with before they are sunk, there most likely will also be a nice selection of fishing line, anchor line, nets, and maybe even diver guide lines left behind by visitors after sinking.
 A sharp blade for ropes and nylon lines and a pair of shears for cables, wires and other metals need to be added to the wreck diver’s kit.

-Techniques and skill development are as important, if not more so, than having the proper gear.
+Techniques and skill development are as important, if not more so than having the proper gear.
 Buoyancy and propulsion techniques have to be mastered before swimming inside overhead environments.
 These two diving inherent skills, while not overly difficult, do require effort and practice.
 Far too many certified divers, including “advanced” c-card holders, show a lack of ability in this department.
 Ricocheting off the deck with fins and arms flapping all over the place is not a pretty picture and becomes dangerous quickly in a confined space.
 Even a small amount of silt kicked up will pretty much negate any chance of capturing good images.
 The nuances of buoyancy control apply to the entire dive team.

 Ideally, you want as horizontal a position as possible without needing to do excessive hand or foot movement to maintain it.
 This can be achieved through shifting a small portion of ballast weight around the body as needed.
 For instance, if your feet float, you can shift a couple of pounds to the lower legs with ankle weights.
 If head up is a problem, you can put a few pounds on the upper portion of the air tank.
 A combination of BC jacket weight pockets and a belt will also spread some of the weight around.
-Make sure to pay attention to roll, as a little too much lead or gear on one side or the other can make it very difficult to stay right side up.
+Make sure to pay attention to roll, as a little too much lead or gear on one side or the other can make it very difficult to stay right-side up.

 With the plethora of weighting options available to us today it has never been easier to achieve balance in the water.
-If you can maintain a horizontal position with a foot or two of water beneath you without stirring up or crashing into the bottom, you’re buoyancy skills are in excellent shape.
+If you can maintain a horizontal position with a foot or two of water beneath you without stirring up or crashing into the bottom, your buoyancy skills are in excellent shape.

-Flailing arms and legs are the single biggest enemy of keeping the water clear inside a wreck, so being proficient with your fins is far better if it’s not an after thought.
+Flailing arms and legs are the single biggest enemy of keeping the water clear inside a wreck, so being proficient with your fins is far better if it’s not an afterthought.
 Large kicking sweeps suitable in open water have no use inside a confined space.
 A number of other fin movements such as the “modified flutter” work well and still give adequate propulsion.
 The legs are bent at the knees and only the ankles are used to power the fins, the thighs are kept stationary.
 Another popular method is the “shuffle kick” where again the knees are bent upward and you use small sideways motions with the calves bringing both legs out and then back in together.